xander325/xanderbell.github.io/artifact_three.md

 	<!-- Break -->
 	<div class="6u 12u$(small)">
 		<h3>Enhancements</h3>
-<p> I made several enhancments here as the program was not working intially; Once I got it working I was able to make a descion on enhancements.
-After experiementing with binary trees, I decided it would be best to remain using hash tables.
-Ultimately, I was able to meet the desired outcomes by taking the approach of implementing a user inputted a bid id search function and a user inputted removal of record via bid ID.
-I also added a feature requiring user confirmation before the removal of a record.
+<p> I made several enhancements here as the program was not working initially.
+My goal was to implement a user-inputted search function and a user-inputted removal function.
+While maintaining coherent and consistent code I was able to implement these functions in a relatively modular fashion making them easy to add onto and edit if needed.
+Through testing, it was apparent that it was very easy for a user to delete a record so I also went ahead and implemented a failsafe requiring the user to confirm before the deletion a record.
 </p>
 	</div>
 	<div class="6u 12u$(small)">